CUBRID/cubrid-manual/en/sql/function/numeric_fn.rst

 .. function:: CONV (number,from_base,to_base)

     The **CONV** function converts numbers between different number bases.
 This function returns a string representation of a converted number.
 The minimum value is 2 and the maximum value is 36.
 If *to_base* (representing the base to be returned) is negative, *number* is regarded as a signed number.
 Otherwise, it regarded as a unsigned number.
+When you input the string which cannot be transformed into the number to *from_base* or *to_base*, it returns an error if the value of **return_null_on_function_errors** in **cubrid.conf** is no(the default), or returns NULL if it is yes.

     :param number: An input number
     :param from_base: The base of an input number